HKU MOOC: HONG KONG CINEMA THROUGH A GLOBAL LENS

 Each unit showcases talents, themes, and local-global connections.
 The cinematic canvas ranges from martial arts and heroic bloodshed films to romantic comedies and migration melodramas.
 Covering a range of topics, genres, and films, the course features demonstrations of swordplay and action choreography.
 It also tutors students in the close analysis of film techniques, uncovers the reasons for the worldwide appeal of genres such as the kung fu film, and nurtures a comparative and critical understanding of issues of gender, race, and migration.
 Interviews with film professionals such as directors Mabel Cheung and Andrew Lau, producer John Sham, film festival director Roger Garcia, and other guests, offer candid insights about the industry.

 Best of all, the forum discussion refreshes and personalizes the course for all who engage.
-Not only do class conversations remain open around the clock, current issues are considered in our round-up videos from earlier offerings of the MOOC.
-For instance, we are now featuring two recent and fascinating conversations with Dr. Ria Sinha on the depiction of COVID-19 in the media.
+Not only do class conversations remain open around the clock, current issues are considered in our round-up videos from earlier offerings of the MOOC, including fascinating conversations on topics such as the recent Hong Kong political turmoil and the depiction of COVID-19 in the media.

 Because we take your feedback seriously, we are proud to remind you that our MOOC was recently named one of “the 10 smartest online courses you can sign up for” by Mental Floss.
-We keep in touch with how and what you are learning with us and we invite you to join our educational journey exploring Hong Kong cinema through this award-winning online course.
-We’ve been doing this for nearly a decade and we hope to continue doing it when we have the option of actually going back to school as well as going to school online.
+We keep in touch with how and what you are learning with us.
+We’ve been doing this for half a decade and we hope to continue doing it when we have the option of actually going back to school as well as going to school online.

 And for more information: http://bit.ly/hkcinema2019